-You will take a two-week trip to the campus of IE Business School (Madrid)
+- You will make a week trip to the IE Business School campus (Madrid)

-- It does not include the cost of airfare or lodging during the weekend stay in Madrid.
+- It does not include the cost of air tickets, accommodation or transfers during your stay in Madrid.

-- It does not include the visa arrangements, issuance or renewal of a passport or health insurance.
+- It does not include visa, issuance or renewal of passport, taxes or medical insurance procedures.

 Ask all the information you need; we take care to ensure you attain academic and professional success.